tarantool/doc/doc/reference/tooling/tt_cli/import.rst

 In case of an error during TDG2 import, ``tt tdg2 import`` rolls back the changes made *within the current batch* on the *storage where the error has happened* (per-storage rollback) and reports an error.
-On other storages, objects from the same batch can be succesfully imported.
+On other storages, objects from the same batch can be successfully imported.
 So, the rollback process of ``tt tdg2 import`` is the same as the one of ``tt crud import`` with the ``--rollback-on-error`` option.